ndsev/mapget/docs/mapget-simfil-extensions.md

 - Each meta type exposes `unpack` support, which lets you iterate over coordinates or bounding boxes in simfil loops.

 Together with the binary operators, this gives you enough expressiveness to describe common map filters (“features whose geometry is within this ROI”) without resorting to custom code.

-## When to use these extensions

-Use the base language (`simfil-language.md`) for structural queries—filters on attributes, relations, or numeric comparisons.
-Reach for the mapget extensions when you need geometric predicates or convenience functions:

-- Spatial filtering in erdblick’s command palette (screen-based culling, bounding boxes).
-- Feature search scripts that mix relation checks (“roads connected to this junction”) with geometry checks (“…and pass through this bounding box”).
-- Server-side diagnostics that highlight invalid features by checking whether geometries intersect or fall outside required coverages.

-Because all of these helpers run inside simfil, they work the same way in the viewer UI, in CLI tooling, and in automated tests.